S32-PAMS/PAMS-Docs/src/site/notes/Frontend/Map.md

 ---
-dg-publish: true
-dg-home:
-tags:
-  - software
-  - parallel-processing
-  - data-processing
+{"dg-publish":true,"permalink":"/frontend/map/","tags":["software","parallel-processing","data-processing"],"noteIcon":""}
 ---

 > [!abstract] Map
-> This component is responsible primarily for creating the visualizations.
+> This component is responsible primarily for creating the visualisations.
 However, to do this, it has several sub functions
 > 1. Consuming information from socket io
 > 2. Room determination based on coordinate
 > 3. Logic system to update colour back to original colour
 > 4. Visualisation logic

-# Consuming information from Socket io
+## Consuming information from Socket io

 Define the socket in `components/Context/socket.js`